Olympus E-M10 vs PEN-F

-The Olympus OM-D E-M10 and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in January 2014 and January 2016.
+The Olympus OM-D E-M10 and the Olympus PEN-F are two digital cameras that were announced, respectively, in January 2014 and January 2016.
 Both the E-M10 and the PEN-F are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The E-M10 has a resolution of 15.9 megapixel, whereas the PEN-F provides 20.2 MP.
+The E-M10 has a resolution of 15.9 megapixels, whereas the PEN-F provides 20.2 MP.

 An illustration of the physical size and weight of the Olympus E-M10 and the Olympus PEN-F is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M10 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (8 percent) than the Olympus E-M10.
 However, the PEN-F is markedly heavier (8 percent) than the E-M10.
 In this context, it is worth noting that neither the E-M10 nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
+You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The E-M10 was launched at a markedly lower price (by 42 percent) than the PEN-F, which puts it into a different market segment.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.